There is a balm in Gilead

 Fig. 1.
 Olney Hymns (1779).

 It stands to reason that these early sources, via unknown avenues over the course of 30+ years, had been cycled through oral tradition among African Americans in the late 1800s.
-In one snippet of what could be a variant of this spiritual, a graduate of Hampton University, Dennis F. Douglas, class of 1876, wrote to the school’s journal, The Southern Workman, speaking of his experience teaching in South Carolina and Georgia, and said, “Our folks sing a song running like this, ‘Though I cannot sing like Silas, neither can I preach like Paul, I can tell the wondrous story; free salvation is for all” (vol. 25, p.
+In one snippet of what could be a variant of this spiritual, Dennis F. Douglas, a graduate of Hampton University, class of 1876, wrote to the school’s journal, The Southern Workman, speaking of his experience teaching in South Carolina and Georgia, and he said, “Our folks sing a song running like this, ‘Though I cannot sing like Silas, neither can I preach like Paul, I can tell the wondrous story; free salvation is for all” (vol. 25, p.
 196).

 Fig. 5.
 Frederick J. Work, Folk Songs of the American Negro, No. 1 (Nashville: Fisk University, 1907).